 Namely came to market in 2012 and quickly became a hot product in the HRIS & payroll space.
-However, not every company is a perfect fit for what they offer.
+However, not every company is a perfect fit for what they offer, especially since their acquisition.

 When users of Namely are looking to move to a new system, it is often because there are specific outcomes that they desire and might be able to find more easily with a different provider.